wuertele/Drupal-Deployer/README.txt

      'Admin Menu' and save the blocks.

+-- FAQ --

+Q: I enabled "Aggregate and compress CSS files", but I found admin_menu.css is still there, is it normal?

+A: Yes, this is the intended behavior.
+Since admin_menu is only visible for logged-on administrative users, it would not make sense to load its stylesheet for all, including anonymous users.

 -- CUSTOMIZATION --

 * You have two options to override the admin menu icon: